Originally, health programs for doctors were operated on the goodwill of committed volunteers in each state.

 Our Panel of doctors’ health experts

-The Board is advised and supported by its Expert Advisory Council.
+The Board is advised and supported by its Expert Advisory Committee.
 The members of the EAC are a dedicated group of doctors who are experienced in practitioner health:

 Dr Choong-Siew Yong

 Doctors’ Health Advisory Service New South Wales

 Dr Kerrie Aust